spikything/supermegachat/README.md

 ## Building

 The usual dev and build npm scripts are available.
-Create your own Firebase project with a Firestore Database (not realtime database) and Google Auth enabled.
+[Create your own Firebase project](https://cloud.google.com/firestore/docs/client/get-firebase) with a Firestore Database (not realtime database), Google Auth (and optionally email/pass auth) enabled.
 You will also need to create your own `.env` file in the project's root directory, with the relevant Firebase keys and WebDriver settings.
 Use `.env.template` as a starting point:
 ~~~~
 # Firebase credentials